katiepurdy/dlnmovingonup/README.md

 TODO:
-- Stop accessing files through getbootstrap.com - use a CDN or local copies
 - Multi-level menus: e.g. Mathematics > Fractions > Improper Fractions
 - CSS for nav header
-- populate footer
-- create contact page
-- create about page
 - clean up scripts.js (onLoad, etc)
 - write up how to add a new course
+- Use about.html as a basis for other .html files (CDN usage, etc)
+- Change active setting on each page